Tilt-Ropter: A Fully Actuated Hybrid Aerial-Terrestrial Vehicle with Tilt Rotors and Passive Wheels: Abstract

 \section{Abstract}

-In this work, we present Tilt-Ropter, a novel hybrid aerial-terrestrial vehicle (HATV) that combines tilt rotors with passive wheels to achieve energy-efficient multi-mode locomotion.
-Unlike existing under-actuated HATVs, the fully actuated design of Tilt-Ropter enables decoupled force and torque control, greatly enhancing its mobility and environmental adaptability.
+In this work, we present Tilt-Ropter, a fully actuated hybrid aerial-terrestrial vehicle (HATV) that integrates tilt rotors with passive wheels to enable efficient multi-modal locomotion.
+Unlike conventional underactuated HATVs, the fully actuated design of Tilt-Ropter allows decoupled force and torque control, improving maneuverability and ground locomotion efficiency.